OUR NEW ZEALAND MULTI ACTIVITY TOURS

 Meals: D

-Day 2: Truman Track, Cape Foulwind Seals, Oparara Arches & Karamea
+Day 2: Pororari River Track, Cape Foulwind Seals & Karamea

-We then visit a seal colony and lighthouse at Cape Foulwind, accessible via an easy walkway with panoramic coastal views (~1.5 hours).
+We then continue north and visit the seal colony and lighthouse at Cape Foulwind.
+An easy coastal walkway with wide ocean views leads us to the viewing area (about 1.5 hours).

 Driving time: ~ 2.5 hours / 150 km